mlflow/mlp-regression-template/README.md

 ```

 ### Accessing MLflow Pipeline Runs
-To view MLflow Experiments and MLflow Runs for the pipeline:
+To view MLflow Experiments and MLflow Runs created by the pipeline:

 1. Enter the template root directory